 The return journey follows the same path.
 The total distance is 2.4km.

-If you follow the trail to Sarangkot then do note it is not marked out well and the trail is often overgrown with grasses.
+If you follow the trail to Sarangkot then do note it is not marked out well and the trail is often overgrown with grasses and debris.
 The alternative is to walk by the Sarangkot road which is dusty and unpleasant.
 It is possible to reach the road from the trail however the paths are again not kept well and often broken.

 If you are visiting Kaskikot for sunrise then bring head torches and watch your step as there is no lighting.